vives-softwareengineering-2019/thermostat/exercise.md

 ##### Directory structure

 It's always a good idea to structure your files.
 All your classes should live inside a `lib` directory.
-The `app.rb` file can be placed inisde the root directory.
-This structure will result in a clean project, it will allow you to easely find your files, and give feedback about theire function.
+The `app.rb` file can be placed inside the root directory.
+This structure will result in a clean project, it will allow you to easily find your files, and give feedback about their function.

 ```
 thermostat-yourname